spatie/laravel-slack-slash-command/README.md

 return [

     /*
-     * Over at Slack you can configure to which url the slack commands must be send.
+     * At the integration settings over at Slack you can configure the url to which the
-     * url here.
-You must specify that.
-Be sure to leave of the domain name.
+     * slack commands are posted.
+Specify the path component of that url here.
+     *
+     * For `http://example.com/slack` you would put `slack` here.
      */
     'url' => 'slack',